brendanmcc02/film-rec/notes.md

 ## For the potential future
-1. integrate letterboxd - realistically it's more used by people than imdb.
-2. **Collaborative filtering:** can be introduced by asking other people to upload their ~~imdb~~ letterboxd data. (reddit post, social media post, asking friends).
+1. **Collaborative filtering:** can be introduced by asking other people to upload their imdb/letterboxd data. (reddit post, social media post, asking friends).
-3. account creation, cookies. users can add to their IMDb/letterboxd watchlist through the website (integrate them somehow)
+2. account creation, cookies. users can add to their IMDb/letterboxd watchlist through the website (integrate them somehow)
-4. **Diversify** dataset: add directors, actors, country, language, etc.
+3. **Diversify** dataset: add directors, actors, country, language, etc.
-5. accommodate users without imdb/letterboxd account, they can search a DB and rate films on the website, user profile generated from their ratings
+4. accommodate users without imdb/letterboxd account, they can search a DB and rate films on the website, user profile generated from their ratings

 ## Data Collection